-Coast Guard, Master Chief, E-9, allegedly sexually assaulted three civilian women.
-Case disposed of by mast, amended charges and one grade reduction.
+Coast Guard, Master Chief, E-9, while underway in Alaska allegedly sexually assaulted three civilian women.
+Case disposed of by Mast, amended charges and one grade reduction.
 PSC approves Honorable Discharge.
 Court martial case dismissed.

 Coast Guard LCDR, O-4, investigated for alleged inappropriate conduct while intoxicated.
 Allegations included alleged wrongful flashing and one instance of sexual touching.
 Defense focused on the specific circumstances that pervaded this conduct to provide proper perspective.
 Defense likewise highlighted an otherwise stellar career, and the likelihood that the touching could have been accidental.
 Client underwent Captain’s Mast, and not a court-martial, thereby avoiding concerns related to sex registration and a federal conviction.
 Client submits resignation request to PSC, which approves it.
 Client awarded “Honorable Discharge.”